-Bytran runs both the classis Bluetooth server and the client, this functionality uses components from the Qt Bluetooth chat example with the service UUID modified to the one indicated above.
-As such the connection with bytran may be established from the remote device to be used to control bytran or else from within bytran for devices operating in a slave Bluetooth mode.
+To enable Bluetooth remote control bytran runs a classis Bluetooth server.
+This functionality uses components from the Qt Bluetooth chat example with the service UUID modified to the one indicated above.
+As such currently the connection with bytran may only be established from a remote device used to control bytran.
 To test the bytran Bluetooth control functionality, Bluetooth serial terminal programs may be used.
 Such programs are available under different operating sytems including Android and iOS.
-It is important that the bluetooth teminal application to use for testing uses the Serial Port Protocol, otherwise it will not be able to connect to bytran.
-One such program under Android is called Bluetooth Serial Terminal and may be used to test bytran's bluetooth remote control functionality as follows:
+It is important that the bluetooth teminal application to use for testing uses the Serial Port Protocol with the UUID mentioned above, otherwise it will not be able to connect to bytran.
+One of the programs under Android which can communicate with bytran is called Serial Bluetooth Terminal and may be used to test bytran's bluetooth remote control functionality as follows:

 2) Install bytran on another device (excluding devices running iOS) such as a cell phone or a computer.